Joseph-Lila/task_distributor/README.md

 3. Negative (not to do till any moment of time)
 4. negative + with period
 5. complex: consists of units (like a book with chapters).
-Every unit has n other units (like pages in chapter of book).
-Each type of low units has default time estimation (like 1 page = 1 min) after high unit is done the whole task time estimation = prev estimation - completed unit estimation...
+Every unit has n other units (like pages in chapter of book)
-6. special: it is important to complete it right now.
+6. special: it is important to complete it right now

 No notifications: I love freedom and don't want to see notifications each time.
 If I don't complete a task in time it turns into freeze status.
 Also if there is less than 20% of 100% time for task